tammet/jsfol/README.md

-  Here we did not ask to find a concrete person, so we have only a single answer containing just a `proof` key indicating a list with the numbered steps of the proof found: each step has a form `[clause id, derivation rule and sources, clause]` where the clause either stems from an input fact / rule or is derived from the sources.
+  Here we did not ask to find a concrete person, so we have only a single answer containing just a `proof` key indicating a list with the numbered steps of the proof found: each step has a form `[clause id, [derivation rule, source 1, ..., source N], clause]` where the clause either stems from an input fact / rule or is derived from the indicated sources.
+A source may be represented as a step number or a list with the step number as a first element and the rest indicating an exact position in the source clause.

 The formulas in the proof are always just lists of atoms (called *clauses*) treated as a disjunction (or).
 Negation is prefixed as a minus sign `-` to the predicate: